 Pre-requisites: In order to take advantage of separate dropdowns for each hierarchy level, you need to be using a hierarchy with multiple levels.
 These can be created from the main menu or in an OLAP cube.
-Data used in this sample is based on the Data Cube created from the article Using a data cube to join tables.

 2. Setting up the cascading filter

 Add the multi-level hierarchy and other data you want to see in a metric set on a dashboard or other view.

 In the toolbar, click Filter, click More to see all the options, and choose a Cascading filter.

 The filter in this example connects to a product hierarchy like the one created in Automatic joins and hierarchies.